Memorable Manitobans: George Hammill McKeag (1891-1964)

 Born at Fergus, Ontario on 14 September 1891, son of Robert Gordon McKeag (1863-1944) and Martha Elizabeth McKeag (c1868-1919), he came to Manitoba in 1900.
 After leaving school he organized the Union Storage and Transfer Limited, in 1911.
 He became Vice-President and managing director of the Security Storage Company in October 1925 after amalgamation with his previous company.
 He continued to expand the company and was one of the founders of Allied Van Lines in western Canada.
 He was President of McKeag Investments Limited and was associated with McKeag Harris Realty and Development Company.
 He also served as President of the Hilton Brothers Limited and a Director of Union Storage and Transfer Limited, Neal Brothers Limited, and Canadian Airways Limited.

 On 16 July 1913, he married Elizabeth “Elbe” Biggar (1891-1983) of Winnipeg.
 They had one adopted son, William John “Jack” McKeag.
 The family resided at 103 Queenston Avenue.
-He was a member of the AF & AM (Prince Rupert Lodge), Kiwanis Club (President, 1930), Carleton Club, Manitoba Club, St. Charles Country Club, Elmhurst Golf Club, Granite Curling Club, and St. Andrew’s River Heights United Church.
+He was a member of the AF & AM (Prince Rupert Lodge), Kiwanis Club (President, 1930), Carleton Club, Manitoba Club, St. Charles Country Club, Elmhurst Golf and Country Club, Granite Curling Club, and St. Andrew’s River Heights United Church.

 Marriage and death registrations, Manitoba Vital Statistics.